Velleman/ALLBOT-lib/README.md

 # ALLBOT-lib
-Arduino library for the ALLBOT system
+Arduino library for the ALLBOT system.

-Examples are provide for the VR204 and VR408
+Examples are provided for the VR204 and VR408